Grilled Salmon Salad is a flavorful, delicious go-to salad that is packed with flavor and perfect for an busy weeknight!

 How to Make Grilled Salmon Salad

-Step Three: prep your salmon by patting it dry, rubbing it with a little avocado or olive oil and then sprinkling with salt.
+Prep your salmon by patting it dry, rubbing it with a little avocado or olive oil and then sprinkling with salt.
+You can also try this delicious, light Salmon Seasoning if you want!

 Below is a Paleo/Whole30 version!
 Still delicious as ever!